JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 We then need to set the parameters of the newly added component, e.g., text or style.

-Finally, we initialize each attachment with the names of the parameters contained in the value tree state object and the controls to attach to.
+Finally, we initialize each attachment with the name of the parameter contained in the value tree state object and the GUI control it should be attached to.

-Note that I didn't bother to store the names of the parameters separately: they are named in code here and in the plugin processor.
+Note that I didn't bother to store the names of the plugin parameters in global constants: they are named explicitly in code here and in the plugin processor.
 For now, it may be ok, but in general, try to put these names into some constant expressions.

 At the end of the constructor we set the size of the plugin GUI.